 To get there you need to ensure your content is rich, engaging and informative while connecting with peers to ensure you have links on other websites too.
 You can regularly update your blog, add your business to Google Places, or invest a little more money and enlist a freelance SEO expert to help.

 When people search for a product or service online, they utilise the wealth of information at their fingertips and delve a little deeper than if they were shopping on the high street.
 They’ll research you and your brand, see if you deliver what you promise and have knowledge on the area you’re trading in.

 This is why it’s not only important to blog on your website (or guest blog on other websites) with informative articles and advice, but also to encourage feedback and reviews online to confirm your position as a leader in your industry.

 Get the ball rolling

-Once you have a website, a social media presence and a presence online you can start making waves to bring visitors and customers to your business.
-There are many ways to encourage a flurry of interest such as competitions, press releases, guest blogs, and targeted email campaigns.
+Once you have a website, a social media presence, and a presence online you can start making waves to bring visitors and customers to your business.
+There are many ways to encourage a flurry of interest such as competitions, press releases, and guest blogs, and targeted email campaigns.

 If you need help managing your business finances, Crunch can help - we’re experts in supporting freelancers, contractors, and small business owners..

 One of the biggest challenges you’ll face working for yourself is balancing your income and outgoings - what’s known in the business world as “cash flow”.
 Clients, especially more high-profile ones, are renowned for not paying up on time.